 We hear from some clients that they are specifically looking to reconcile the CTRs (click-through rates) from Choozle with the bounce rates from Google Analytics, but there are discrepancies because Choozle and GA define and measure bounce rate differently.

 Bounces are a normal part of online behavior.
-A bounce can happen when a click-through URL content poorly aligns with the targeted audience, or the content of the landing page doesn’t have all necessary information needed for the consumer to engage.
+A bounce can happen when a click-through URL content poorly aligns with the targeted audience, or the content of the landing page doesn’t have all the necessary information needed for the consumer to engage.
 It’s not unusual to see average bounce rates of 60%-80%.

 - Google defines bounce rate as the portion of visitors who enter the website, then leave before navigating to another page.
 This means that the session in GA is only counted when someone has not bounced or visited two or more pages on the site.